The ultimate guide to mobile projects in Readymag

 Readymag maintains two types of animation in mobile: On Click and On Load.
 When you activate the Mobile Viewport, all widgets animated in desktop mode will appear static.
 You can set On Click and On Load animation for mobile widgets from scratch or use Shift+Cmd+C/V to copy animation attributes from desktop widgets to mobile.

-We recommend you avoid complex animations in mobile projects.
+We recommend you avoid complex animations in mobile.
 Firstly, due to the lower power of smartphone processors and mobile internet.
-Secondly, because of the circumstances in which people view mobile projects: usually, along with looking at a project on your smartphone, you do something else, hastily scrolling down.
+Secondly, because of the circumstances in which people view mobile websites: usually, along with looking at your smartphone, you do something else, hastily scrolling down.
 “I think that any kind of on load mobile animation breaks the smooth viewing flow and irritates people”, Stas Aki adds.

-Large images also thwart the performance of mobile projects.
+Large images also thwart the performance of mobile websites.
 “We recommend you optimize pictures with the free service TinyPNG — it compresses images without affecting their quality”, Readymag support manager Yana Yukhalova says.

 Testing your mobile

-Do not hesitate to address your questions regarding mobile projects in Readymag to our support team at support@readymag.com.
+Do not hesitate to address your questions regarding mobile websites in Readymag to our support team at support@readymag.com.